Operator SVD with Neural Networks via Nested Low-Rank Approximation: Example Applications and Experiments

+Table~\ref{tab:sketchy} summarizes the evaluation.
+It shows that the CDK-based retrieval learned by NeuralSVD, albeit simple, can outperform the state-of-the-art representation learning methods based on generative models, including a method that incorporates additional knowledge.

-As a demonstration of the structure in NeuralSVD representations, we verify that most information for retrieval is concentrated around the top modes.
-To illustrate this, we repeated and the following evaluation with 10 random initializations; see Fig.~\ref{fig:sketchy}.
-First, from the NeuralSVD representations of $2^9=512$ dimensions, we used the $d$ most significant modes ($d$-MSMs) for $d\in\{1,2,2^2,\ldots, 2^9\}$, and evaluated the retrieval performance based on $\fv_{[d]}(x)^\intercal\gv_{[d]}(y)$.
+\bluet{As alluded to above, moreover, we can demonstrate that NeuralSVD learns \emph{structured} representations, while the baselines only learn ``unstructured'' ones.} To illustrate, we verify that most information relevant for retrieval is concentrated around the top modes.
+To illustrate this, we repeated the following evaluation with 10 random initializations and report the summary in Fig.~\ref{fig:sketchy}.
+First, from the NeuralSVD representations of $2^9=512$ dimensions, we used the $d$ most significant modes ($d$-MSMs) for $d\in\{1,2,2^2,\ldots, 2^9\}$, and evaluated the retrieval performance based on the similarity measure $\fv_{[d]}(x)^\intercal\gv_{[d]}(y)$.
 The performance rapidly grows as the dimensionality $d$ gets large, and the best is almost achieved at about $2^7=128$, which is only a quarter of the full dimension; see the red lines (NeuralSVD) and the vertical black lines.
+Also, we can empirically validate that the learned representations are almost perfectly orthogonal.

 As a further investigation, we consider two additional baselines.
 First, from the NeuralSVD representations, we evaluated the retrieval performance with the $d$ least significant modes ($d$-LSMs) for $d\in\{1,2,2^2,\ldots, 2^9\}$; see pink, dashed lines labeled with ``NeuralSVD ($d$-LSM)''.
 The retrieval performance is very poor even when using the bottom 128 dimensions, which indicates that the LSMs do not encode much information.
 Second, we trained an \emph{unstructured} embedding by training the same network with the LoRA objective without nesting, so that the network only learns the top-512 subspace of CDK; see gray, dotted lines labeled with ``Unstructured''.
 As expected, its retrieval performance lies in the middle of NeuralSVD (MSM) and NeuralSVD (LSM).
 Hence, we can conclude that the learned representations with NeuralSVD are well-structured and effectively encode the information in a compact manner.